Factories that make products for some of the major U.S. retailers and consumer companies are reopening in the wake of the coronavirus outbreak.

-Retailers including Walmart Inc. have already warned that the virus, which originated in the Hubei province of China and kept many factories and some ports closed beyond the normal Chinese New Year break in February, could hit earnings early in 2020.
+Retailers including Walmart Inc. have already warned that the virus, which originated in the Hubei province of China and kept many factories and some ports closed beyond the normal Lunar New Year break in February, could hit earnings early in 2020.
 While many facilities are open again, few are firing on all cylinders thanks to continued travel restrictions, which continue to keep some workers from returning.

 How long manufacturers and retailers have to wait before China's factory and logistics workforce returns in full will determine whether retailers have to find alternative sources for seasonal products, such as back-to-school apparel for children, said Jonathan Gold, vice president of supply chain and customs policy at the National Retail Federation.

 "Folks are starting to see that factories are opening," he said in an interview.
 "The question is: 'How quickly are workers returning?'"

 Retailers rely on Chinese producers for a wide range of goods, Gold said.
 But product selections that change every few months are at particular risk of being delivered later.

 Already, apparel selections for spring and early summer are set, for instance, but whether future shipments make it to shelves in time is unclear, analysts at Coresight Research wrote in a Feb.
 19 note.
 China accounted for about 30% of seaborne apparel imports to the U.S., or $25.66 billion, in 2019, according to data from Panjiva, a business line of S&P Global Market Intelligence.

 Coresight wrote that there is a 50% chance that production will return to full capacity by the beginning of March, a scenario under which companies would face few long-term effects.

 The report assigned a slightly lower chance — 45% — to factories returning to normal operations by the end of March, which would delay shipments of some summer apparel items.
 Coresight gave a 5% likelihood to the worst-case scenario: factories not returning to normal operations until mid-April.